lkrey/lkrey/README.md

 I have always wanted to learn how to play Bridge, the card game!
 Please reach out if you know how to play or want somebody to learn with.

 #### 👩‍💻 Technical Skills:
-Proficient: Javascript, React, Redux, Express, Sequelize, PostgreSQL
+Proficient: Javascript, React, Redux, CSS/HTML, MaterialUI, Git

-Knowledgeable: CSS/HTML, Semantic UI, Git/GitHub, Node, React Hooks, Cloud Firestore
+Knowledgeable: Typescript, React Hooks, Sequelize, PostgreSQL, Express, Semantic UI

-Familiar: Solidity, Android Studio, MapBox, Heroku
+Familiar: Solidity, Android Studio, MapBox, Heroku, Cloud Firestore